CVE-2025-0149 Overview

 Attack Vector

-No public proof-of-concept exploit code is available.
-Refer to the Zoom Security Bulletin ZSB-25008 for vendor technical details and fixed version information.
+No public proof-of-concept exploit code is currently available, and the vulnerability is not listed in the CISA Known Exploited Vulnerabilities catalog.
+See the Zoom Security Bulletin ZSB-25008 for vendor technical details.

 Detection Methods for CVE-2025-0149